syncfusion-content/blazor-docs/blazor/datagrid/connecting-to-database/mysql-server.md

 {% highlight razor %}
 /// <summary>
-/// /// Batchupdate (Insert, Update, Delete) a collection of data item from the data collection.
+/// /// Batchupdate (Insert, Update, Delete) a collection of data items from the data collection.
 /// </summary>
 /// <param name="DataManager">The DataManager is a data management component used for performing data operations in application.</param>
 /// <param name="Changed">The Changed specifies the collection of record updated in batch mode which needs to be updated from the grid record.</param>